domenicomanna/domenicomanna.com/src/content/posts/2019-10-17-javascriptFunctionConstructors/index.md

 In case anyone faces the same issue, I had to use [this online code editor](https://playcode.io/) to verify the sloppy mode example, as it seems as if strict mode is on by default in my code editor.

 ## Conclusion
-You now have a better understanding of what a function constructor is, and how it works under the hood.
-Hopefully, function constructors no longer seem magical.
+You now have a better understanding of what a constructor function is, and how it works under the hood.
+Hopefully, constructor functions no longer seem magical.

 Thanks for reading!